 - In consultation with your Thesis Director, write a one-two page proposal about your thesis project, addressing its significance particularly as a translation project.
 The proposal has to be approved by your Thesis Director and the MFALT Program Director. - Email faculty members you would like to invite to serve in your MFA thesis committee, sharing with them your thesis proposal.
+(You are, of course, free to enlist committee member earlier, but you should have a firm project proposal when you do so).
 The committee composition should include: - 3 members minimum - 2 tenure-track, Iowa faculty members in DWLLC.
-(As of 2023, for the purposes of MFALT thesis committees Jan Steyn and Aron Aji count as tenure-track members, but the rest of our Translation Programs faculty do not) - At least one faculty member in the Literary Translation Program.
+(Diana Thow, starting in Fall 2024 is Translation faculty on the tenure track; as of 2023, for the purposes of MFALT thesis committees only, Jan Steyn and Aron Aji count as tenure-track members by virtue of their respective directorships; but the rest of our Translation Programs faculty, Adrienne Rose and Tommy Mira y Lopez, do not) - At least two faculty members in the Literary Translation Program (or with Translation expertise, determined by the Director of the MFALT pending approval by Graduate College). - At least one member with expertise in the source language (can be someone outside of our university, though such members should be identified in a timely manner).